- Undergraduate Students

 Accommodation for International Students

 - Everyone going to Oxford Brookes full-time can apply for halls.
 The university guarantees accommodation for students who make the university their firm choice and apply by the deadline.
-International students are guaranteed a place in halls of residence for their 1st year of study, provided they meet the application and allocation deadlines.
+International students are guaranteed a place in halls of residence for their first year of study, as long as they meet the application and allocation deadlines.

 - The university halls of residence are a great way to meet people and make new friends.
 Students will be with people from all over the world so they can learn about different cultures and meet a real mix of people.

-- The halls provide a safe and secure living environment, with supervisors, wardens and security staff on-site 24/7 at university managed halls.
+- The halls provide a safe and secure living environment – there are hall wardens and security staff on-site 24/7 at university managed halls.